Setup

 global.location = {

-You'll also constantly get two warnings that can be ignored, you can suppress them in the yellow banner with the following in your App.js/tsx
+You may also get two warnings that can be ignored, you can suppress them in the yellow banner with the following in your App.js/tsx.

 YellowBox.ignoreWarnings([